shaochang123/human-action-recognition-based-on-tegcn/README.md

 # human-action-recognition-based-on-tegcn
-The data can be found in https://pan.quark.cn/s/e7f25583399f, password is 5JAp
+The data can be found in https://pan.quark.cn/s/608f6e8f46a0